 “This contains images that you might find disturbing”

-In the past I have been prone to eye trotters and offal with its related products somewhat suspiciously.
-Sausages could make me quite queasy, not to mention black pudding and those large cured hams you see standing unprotected in Spanish bars, a knife at the ready besides them.
-I would not say that I am entirely comfortable with pork in all its forms yet, but I am definitely more reassured as regards a pig’s ability to kill me.
-Irony intended by the way, for of course it is man who does the killing, and I swear that the pigs I photographed in the holding pen of the abattoir looked at me all knowing…
+In the past I eyed pig trotters and offal with its related products somewhat suspiciously.
+Sausages could make me quite queasy, not to mention black pudding.
+What about those large cured hams you see standing unprotected in Spanish bars, a knife at the ready besides them?
+I would not say that I am entirely comfortable with pork in all its forms yet, but I am definitely more reassured that a pig is unlikely to kill me.
+Irony intended by the way, for of course it is man who does the killing.
+I swear that the pigs I photographed in the holding pen of the abattoir looked at me, knowing what was to come…

 With a big thanks to Rufino for allowing me unrestricted access to his first-rate shop “Embutidos Centelles” – elaboracion artesana, Avenida Castello 1, Tel 964370062

 For a gallery of photos click here